 GOOD TO KNOW: While in Old Salem, make your way to Heritage Bridge for the perfect holiday photo opp.
 Dozens of Moravian stars hang inside the covered walkway, making it a beautiful sight day or night.

 - Location: Old Salem, 900 Old Salem Road, Winston-Salem, NC 27101

 The celebrations continue in the adjacent Reynolda Village, which kicks off the shopping season with its annual Holiday Stroll on Nov.
-19. Enjoy a magical evening full of shopping, dining, carolers, carriage rides, and even Santa Claus during this free event.
-Meanwhile, the holidays will be in full bloom at neighboring Reynolda Gardens during the annual Holiday Plant Sale, happening Nov.
-18-19 and Dec.
-2-3.
+18. Enjoy a magical evening full of shopping, dining, carolers, carriage rides, and even Santa Claus during this free event.

 GOOD TO KNOW: With a full slate of events happening at Reynolda (both inside the museum and outside at the gardens and village), it can be hard to keep track.
 Luckily you can find Reynolda’s full holiday program lineup at by visiting reynoldahouse.org/holidays.